Good Areas to Stay in Tokyo: A Guide to the Best Neighborhoods for the First-Timers

 If you choose to stay in Ginza, I’m assuming you want something a little nicer and with enough room for all those shopping bags.
 Try these hotels:

-• THE BLOSSOM HIBIYA: Big rooms with big windows so you can peak at those skyscrapers whether you’re in your room resting after you shopped and dropped, or from the restaurant when you’re still getting ready to drop some serious cash in the stores in the morning at the breakfast with rave reviews.
+• THE BLOSSOM HIBIYA: Big rooms with big windows so you can peek at those skyscrapers, whether you’re in your room resting after you shopped and dropped, or from the restaurant when you’re still getting ready to drop some serious cash in the stores in the morning, at breakfast with rave reviews.

 • The Tokyo EDITION, Ginza.
 If you need A LOT of room for your bags, appreciate minimalist design, and you don’t mind that a night there costs as much as a month’s rent for a small apartment in Prague.